Feeling adventurous? Stay the night at Headquarters campground.

 The fee for a Yurt is $100.00 per night.
 The fee for an oTENTik is $90.00 per night.

-Two rustic cabins are available to rent.
+Three rustic cabins are available to rent.
 The Maple Grove cabin is located on the Red trail (3.5 km groomed ski or snowshoe loop).
-The Hastings cabin is located on the Yellow trail (3.5 km one way partially groomed ski or snowshoe trail).
+The Hastings cabin is located on the Yellow trail (3.5 one way partially groomed ski or snowshoe trail).
+The McKinley cabin is located on the blue trail.
 The cabins can accommodate 4 people each.
 The cabins are not insulated, but there is a wood stove provided for heating and cooking.
 Firewood is provided.
 Composting toilets are at each cabin.
-Bring water, a winter rated sleeping bag, sleeping mat, cooking pots, dishes, cutlery, an axe for splitting wood, a lantern for light as well as matches and paper to light the fire.
+Bring water, a winter rated sleeping bag, a sleeping mat, cooking pots, dishes, cutlery, an axe for splitting wood, a lantern for light as well as matches and paper to light the fire.
 Pets are not permitted in the rustic cabins.

 The fee for a rustic cabin is $70.00 per night.